 Students will research and write a paper focused on a critical issue facing the UT Austin sorority and fraternity community.
-This assignment will be evaluated on both the quality and content of the paper as well as how the issue is examined from the perspective of greek-letter organizations, councils, and the University.
+This assignment will be evaluated first on an outline of the paper followed by the final assignment.
+Instructors will consider quality and content of the paper as well as how the issue is examined from the perspective of greek-letter organizations, councils, and the University.
 Each critical issue must be agreed upon by the instructors of the class for credit to be received.

-Due Date: October 22, 2015
+Due Date: March 31, 2016